inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/instrumentation/rules.md

         entry:
           'method_entry_time':
+            action: 'a_timing_nanos'
+          'class_name':
-            action: 'timestamp_nanos'
+            action: 'a_method_getClassFQN'
-          'method_name':
+          'method_name_with_params':
-            action: 'get_method_fqn'
+            action: 'a_method_getNameWithParameters'

         exit:
           'method_duration':
-            action: 'a_elapsed_millis'
+            action: 'a_timing_elapsedMillis'
             data-input:
-              'sinceNanos': 'method_entry_time'
+              'since_nanos': 'method_entry_time'

         metrics:
-          '[method/duration]' : 'method_duration'
+          '[method/duration]' :
+            value: 'method_duration'
+            data-tags:
+              'class': 'class_name'
+              'method': 'method_name_with_params'

 ```

-This example rule named `record_method_duration` measures the duration of the instrumented method and outputs the value using the `method/duration` metric.
+This example rule named `r_record_method_duration` measures the duration of the instrumented method and outputs the value using
+the `method/duration` metric.

 As the name states, we define under the `entry` property of the rule which actions are performed on method entry.
 Similarly, the `exit` property defines what is done when the instrumented method returns.
 In both sections we collect data.

-On entry, we collect the current timestamp in a variable named `method_entry_time` and the name of the currently executed method in `method_name`.
+On entry, we collect the current timestamp in a variable named `method_entry_time` and the name and class of the currently executed
+method in `method_name_with_params` and `class_name`.
 These variables are _data_, their names are referred to as _data keys_.
-Note that we also define how the data is collected: For `method_entry_time` we invoke the [action](#actions) named `timestamp_nanos` and for `method_name` the one named `get_method_fqn`.
+Note that we also define how the data is collected: For `method_entry_time` we invoke the [action](#actions) named `a_timing_nanos` and for `class_name` the one named `a_method_getClassFQN`.

-This data is then used on method exit: using the action `elapsed_millis` we compute the time which has passed since `method_entry_time`.
+This data is then used on method exit: using the action `a_timing_elapsedMillis` we compute the time which has passed since `method_entry_time`.
 Finally, the duration computed this way is used as a value for the `method/duration` metric.
-As shown in the [definition](metrics/custom-metrics.md) of this metric, the collected `method_name` is used as a tag for all of its views.
+As shown in the [definition](metrics/custom-metrics.md) of this metric, the collected class and name of the method is used as a tag for all of its views.

 ## Data Propagation